 EISA partnered with The Carter Center (TCC) to deploy a joint pre-election assessment mission (PAM) in Madagascar from 3 to 11 August 2018.
 The joint PAM sought to achieve three key objectives: to fundraise for the deployment of a joint international election observation mission (EOM), to inform EISA's technical support to international EOin Madagascar, including the African Union (AU) and the Southern African Development Community (SADC) and to enable EISA to further contribute to increased knowledge on the electoral environment in Madagascar.
 Unfortunately, funding was not secured to deploy an EISA/TCC EOM.

-EISA, in partnership with the Westminster Foundation for Democracy, funded by DFID, is undertaking an assessment of the electronic voting machines (EVMs) scheduled to be used in the forthcoming December 2018 presidential and parliamentary elections in the DRC and to engage with the CENI regarding the findings.
-EISA has contracted an expert to assist with the assessment.
-An initial assessment was conducted in May 2018 and a further assessment will be conducted in June and July.
+EISA, in partnership with the Westminster Foundation for Democracy, funded by DFID, undertook an assessment of the electronic voting machines (EVMs) scheduled to be used in the forthcoming December 2018 presidential and parliamentary elections in the DRC and to engage with the CENI regarding the findings.
+EISA an expert to assist with the assessment.
+An initial assessment was conducted in May 2018 and a further assessment was conducted in June and July.
 EISA has received extremely favourable feedback regarding its support to date.
-The EVare widely seen as a tool by President Kabila and the CENI to steal the elections and allow a very unpopular president to win the elections.
-EISA is very mindful of the sensitive nature of the project and its polarising effect on the country and is therefore very cautious.
+The EV are widely seen as a tool by President Kabila and the CENI to steal the elections and allow a very unpopular president to win the elections.
+EISA was very mindful of the sensitive nature of the project and its polarising effect on the country and was therefore very cautious.

 18-22 Jun 2018